orbs-network/orbs-spec/behaviors/services/public-api.md

 * Correct virtual chain.
 * Notes:
   * The request format is validated by the HTTP server.
-  * Upon a validity error, retrun an error status with empty block height and timestamp (as they may not be relevant).
+  * Upon a validity error, return an error status with empty block height and timestamp (as they may not be relevant).

 #### Query transaction status
 * Query the transactions pool by calling `TransactionPool.GetCommittedTransactionReceipt`.
-  * If the return status is `PENDING` or `TIMESTAMP_AHEAD_OF_NODE_TIME`, return with the corresponding block height and timestamp and an empty receipt.
+  * If the return status is `COMMITTED`, return with the receipt.
-  * If the return status is `COMMITTED`, return with the receipt and corresponding block height and timestamp.
+  * If the return status is `PENDING`, return an empty receipt with the corresponding block height and timestamp.
-* If not found in transaction pool (`NO_RECORD_FOUND`), it might be an older transaction, widen our search.
+  * If return status is `NO_RECORD_FOUND` or `UNKNOWN_NODE_OUT_OF_SYNC`, widen search to block storage.
-* Query the block storage by calling `BlockStorage.GetTransactionReceipt`.
+* Widen search to block storage by calling `BlockStorage.GetTransactionReceipt`.
-  * If found return status `COMMITTED` with the receipt, else return status `NO_RECORD_FOUND` along with the reference block height and timestamp.
+  * If found, return status `COMMITTED` with the receipt.
+  * If not found:
+    * Return the status from the transaction pool (`NO_RECORD_FOUND` or `UNKNOWN_OUT_OF_SYNC`).
+    * Return the reference block height and timestamp from block storage.

 &nbsp;
 ## `GetTransactionReceiptProof` (method)